-- 1. Unless the device is in remote control or the panel is locked, you can switch the operation anytime.
-Tap on the depiction of the right-hand knob (see figure to the right) to change its assignment between I, P and R (if resistance mode had been enabled), which is then displayed accordingly. - 2.
+- Unless the device is in remote control or the panel is locked, tap on the depiction of the right-hand knob on the screen (see figure to the right) to change its assignment between I, P and R (if resistance mode is activated).
+The knob will display accordingly, with letters. - 2.
 Directly tap on the colored areas with the set values, like shown in the figure to the right.
-The physical unit next to the set value, when inverted, indicates the assignment to the knob.
+The set value field, when inverted, indicates the assignment to the knob.
+In the example in the figure it has U and I (sink) assigned, which means U/I mode.